randomnewb/rpg_test/README.md

 ## Working on

-    [ ] GET player's stats, which include damage, during interaction step [ ] Use this variable damage for the damage calculation
+    [x] GET player's stats, which include damage, during interaction step [x] Use this variable damage for the damage calculation [ ] Implement items in inventory granting bonuses or changes to player's stats [ ] Implement enemies with armor
+    [ ] Implement enemies with types of resistances

 ## Possible Problems